smartrent/delux/README.md

 ## Configuration

-After adding `delux` to your mix dependencies, add `Delux` to a supervision tree of your choice.
-The childspec looks like:
+After adding `delux` to your mix dependencies, you can either add `Delux` to a supervision tree of your choice or add a `:delux` configuration to your application environment (`config.exs`).
+The tradeoff is that having `Delux` start itself by specifying an application config can be really convenient, but adding `Delux` to your supervision tree allows runtime configuration and more control over failure recovery.

+Starting with the supervision tree approach, here's an example childspec:

 ```elixir
   {Delux,